google/flatbuffers/tests/annotated_binary/README.md

 ### Binary Regions

-Binary regions are contigious bytes regions that are grouped together to form some sort of value, e.g. a `scalar` or an array of scalars.
+Binary regions are contiguous bytes regions that are grouped together to form some sort of value, e.g. a `scalar` or an array of scalars.
 A binary region may be split up over multiple text lines, if the size of the region is large.